tkf/rash/README.rst

 #.
 The time command is started and terminated.
 #.
 Environment variable (``$PATH``, ``$SHELL``, ``$TERM``, ``$HOST``, etc.)
 #.
 Real terminal.  ``$TERM`` is used to fake programs.
-   RASH can detect if you are in tmux, screen or Emacs.
+   RASH can detect if you are in tmux, byobu, screen, gnome-terminal, etc.
 #.
 Session information.
 If you go back and forth in some terminals,
    RASH does not loose in which sequence you ran the commands in which terminal.